 It is important that we are working collaboratively with other therapists and professionals to ensure their input into our planning and strategies.
-We have close working relationships with Inclusion Support, Speech and Language Service, Occupational Therapy, CAMHS, The Arts of Change Counselling and Therapy Service and alternative provisions such as The Albion Foundation or Primrose Centre (pupil referral unit).
+We have close working relationships with Inclusion Support, Speech and Language Service, Occupational Therapy, CAMHS, The Arts of Change Counselling and Therapy Service and alternative provisions such as The Primrose Centre (pupil referral unit).